 Many of the SIP related documents are available for public comment.
 When Ohio EPA is accepting comments related to the SIP program, a public notice is provided to Ohio's major newspapers and this website will be updated with public comment and hearing information.

 A summary of U.S. EPA's current NAAQS and Ohio’s attainment status can be found here.
-The only pollutants for which there are portions of Ohio designated nonattainment are ozone, sulfur dioxide and lead.
-The entire state is attainment for PM2.5, nitrogen dioxide and carbon monoxide.
+The only pollutants for which there are portions of Ohio designated nonattainment are ozone, sulfur dioxide, and PM2.5.
+The entire state is in attainment for PM10, nitrogen dioxide, lead and carbon monoxide.

 Table of Contents

 For questions or comments concerning this page, contact Jennifer Van Vlerah.